LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Who thought of this?

 Liam Broza and the team at Bitscoop Labs have been working on problems big data and quantified self for over a decade.
-This project started as SmokeSignal in 2009 as a Java.
+This project started as SmokeSignal in 2009 as a Java desktop app for crawling android app data.

+In 2015, BitScoop rebuilt the project as Live Explorer.
+This is now the legacy lifescope app.

 [conceptdiagram]:https://lifescopelabs.github.io/assets/img/concept-diagram.png
 [soureflow]:https://lifescopelabs.github.io/assets/diagrams/data-source-flow.png